ZelkZelk/txrx/README.md

 The boilerplate `backend` offers:

 - General `rpc handlers`
-- Auth `rpc handlers`, with basic calls implemented such as: login, logout, etc
+- Auth `rpc handlers`, such as login, logout, etc
 - Ready to use `decorators` riced with `p2p` capabilities
 - PostgreSQL database support
 - Migrations and Database seeders